RichPaschburg11/PopularMoviesPro/README.md

 Then if you insert the API key within the file, the changed file with the TMDb API key will not be synced to the public repository.

-As an additional precaution, you can add the line

-    TMDbKey.java

-to the .gitignore file after you set the TMDb API key string.

 The TMDb API key was not committed to this repository.